 - IF you plan on installing Apache on this system at some point, then select “web server”.
-I use NGINX for all my setups, so I keep that option un-selected.
+I use NGINX for all my setups, so I keep this option un-selected.

 - IF you really want a GUI, then save yourself some time and choose one now.
 On my minimal systems (like this one) I only use the command-line but, if I need a GUI for future apps I plan to install (like VSCode), I usually pick the MATE desktop.

 Congrats!
 You’re all set up!
 Now, let’s get this thing a little customized and secured.
 Assuming you followed my advice, you can login as ‘root’ with password ‘1234’.
 Again, I do this because the Hyper-V console connection does NOT have clipboard functionality with the Debian command-line so pasting a complex password is impossible.
 Also, you only have 60 seconds to type a complex password at the prompt, so that’s pretty tough too.
 When we get SSH set up, you can use nice long passwords and keys to keep things safe, but for now, simple is almost necessary.

 I’ve put together the configuration files I use for all my base system installations and made a script to copy everything to the right locations.
 It updates your default bash profile and new user profile template files with a simple colourized prompt, colourizes directory listings, adds some useful command aliases, sets up nano with things like line numbers and keyboard shortcuts and makes NTP timesync pretty simple.
 In addition, it has an sshd configuration file included so you can save typing that out yourself.
 I’m going to go over all this stuff anyways, but if you don’t want to fuss with all the typing, then you can download everything in one of two ways: